 The injuries, the pain, and the upending of our lives are all made worse by the worry of how you can pay for the medical care and treatment you’ve already received and the care you will need to recover.
 We worry about the EMS bill, the emergency room bill, the tests we’ve already had in the hospital and the treatment we will need.
-How are all of these medical bills after a car accident going to be paid?
+How are all of these medical bills after a car accident in Michigan going to be paid?

 Below I will answer these questions and explain how under Michigan’s No-Fault auto insurance law people can get their medical bills paid after a car accident.

-First step to getting medical bills paid after a car accident
+First step to getting medical bills paid after a car accident in Michigan

-The first step to getting your medical bills paid after a car accident – and protecting your legal rights under the No-Fault law is to file an application for No-Fault benefits with your auto insurance company.
+The first step to getting your medical bills paid after a car accident in Michigan – and protecting your legal rights under the No-Fault law is to file an application for No-Fault benefits with your auto insurance company.